Trilobita - Trilobites

 • Closest living relative may be the horseshoe crab

 Despite a rich fossil record dispersed both stratographically and across thousands of genera, taxonomy and phylogeny of the Class Trilobita remains problematic.
 A huge literature describes the systematic division of trilobites into nine distinct orders.
 Earlier work was largely based on stratigraphical approaches.
 Recent decades has benefited by cladistics approaches and parsimony analysis.
 Something close to a consensus has emerged with respect to placement of genera within families and superfamilies.
 Additionally, with the possible exception of Phacopida, all trilobite orders appeared prior to the end of the Cambrian.
-Higher level systematics among the orders and suborders is more problematic, that is, when and how did the seven orders, excluding Agnostida, descent from the Redlichiids or their progeny, mostly before the end of the Cambrian period?
+Higher level systematics among the orders and suborders is more problematic, that is, when and how did the seven orders, excluding Agnostida, descend from the Redlichiids or their progeny, mostly before the end of the Cambrian period?

 Trilobite Relatives